-Academic Residential Communities (ARCs) offer students with shared academic interests, creative passions, or majors an opportunity to live together in a residential learning environment that interweaves in- and out-of-class engagement with faculty, advisors, tutors, and peer mentors.
-The curriculum and pedagogy of each ARC is uniquely designed by the sponsoring academic department and college, and students typically co-enroll in one course each term throughout their first year.
-Each ARC has a designated faculty director who collaborates with the instructors of the ARC courses, and partners with the live-in student and professional staff of residence life to dovetail cocurricular programming with course content.
+Academic Residential Communities (ARCs) are year-long academic programs led by faculty and staff in partnership with University Housing.
+Generally, in addition to living together in the Residence Halls, ARCs include participation in an ARC seminar (1-credit each in fall and winter and 1-2 credits in spring) and a linked four-credit course each term.
+Each ARC has a designated Faculty Director and Program Coordinator who collaborate with the instructors of the ARC courses, and partner with the live-in student and professional staff of residence life to dovetail co-curricular programming with course content.
 For ARC descriptions visit: housing.uoregon.edu/academics